Admission and application

 Your request for admission will then be processed.
 Within approximately 3 weeks after you have submitted the digital questionnaire.
 Student Admissions will inform you by email about the admission decision.
 There are three possible outcomes:

-Congratulations!
-Then go to the enrolment procedure and follow the steps to enrol.
+Go to the enrolment procedure and follow the steps to enrol.

 Radboud University statement of education